School Logo

 • to understand how to make applications for the full range of academic and technical courses.

 For pupils of compulsory school age these encounters are mandatory and there will be a minimum of two encounters for year 8 to 9 pupils and two encounters for year 10 to 11 pupils.
-For pupils in year 12 to 13, particularly those that have not yet decided on their next steps, there are two more provider encounters available during this period, which are optional for pupils to attend.

 These provider encounters will be scheduled during the main school hours and the provider will be given a reasonable amount of time to, as a minimum: